-The established evaluation process continues to identify strengths, improvements and areas for increased focus.
+The established evaluation process is in line with that carried out in previous years, and continues to identify strengths, improvements and areas for increased focus.

 Principle 3: Act Ethically and Responsibly

 (a) Code of Conduct and Ethical Behaviour

 The Board acknowledges the need for high standards of corporate governance practice and ethical conduct by all directors and employees of the Group.